NSAPH-Data-Processing/HMS-Overview/README.md

 available) to 2021.12.31 (the last day of 2021).
 Data up to the present day is available through the website.

+## Code

+`1_collect_HMS_daily_shapes.py`
+*   Produces shapefile and CSV of metadata containing the original column names in each file, number of entries, and whether a shapefile was present for that date.

+`2_produce_date_json.py`
+*   Produces `hms_2005_2021_absent_dates.json`, which contains easy-to-reference lists of dates in the dataset for which shapefiles are empty or missing.

 ## Missing values
 (Work shown in Jupyter Notebook `hms_investigations_1.ipynb`)